nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 #.
 Navigate to https://gitlab.com/nsnam/ns-3-dev
 #.
 In the top-right corner of the page, click ``Fork``.

 Note that you may only do this once; if you try to fork again, Gitlab will take you to the page of the original fork.
 So, if you are planning to maintain two or more separate forks (for example, one for your private work, another for maintenance, etc.), you are doing a mistake.
 Instead, you should add these forks as a remote of your existing directory (see below for adding remotes).
-Usually, it is a good thing to add the maintainer's repository as remotes, because it can happen that "bleeding edge" features will appear there before landing in ns-3.
+Usually, it is a good thing to add the maintainer's repository as remotes, because it can happen that "bleeding edge" features will appear there before landing in ns-3-dev.

 For more information on forking with Gilab, there is plenty of visual documentation (https://docs.gitlab.com/ee/gitlab-basics/fork-project.html).
-To work with your forked repository, you have two way: one is a clean clone while the other is meant to re-use an existing ns-3 git repository.
+To work with your forked repository, you have two ways: one is a clean clone while the other is meant to re-use an existing ns-3 git repository.

 Clone your forked repository on your machine
 ============================================

 Git is a distributed versioning system.
 This means that *nobody* will touch your personal repository, until you do something.
 Please note that every gitlab user has, at least, two repositories: the first is represented by the repository hosted on gitlab servers, which will be called in the following ``origin``.
 Then, you have your clone on your machine.
 This means that you could have many clones, on different machines, which points to ``origin``.

-To clone the newly created fork to your system go to the homepage of your fork (that should be in the form `https://gitlab.com/your-user-name/ns-3-dev`) and click the `Clone` button.
+To clone the newly created fork to your system, go to the homepage of your fork (that should be in the form `https://gitlab.com/your-user-name/ns-3-dev`) and click the `Clone` button.
 Then, go to your computer's terminal, and issue the command (please refer to https://docs.gitlab.com/ee/gitlab-basics/command-line-commands.html#clone-your-project for more documentation):

 .. sourcecode:: bash

    $ git clone https://gitlab.com/your-user-name/ns-3-dev
-   $ cd ns-3-dev-git
+   $ cd ns-3-dev

 In this example we used the HTTPS address because in some place the git + ssh address is blocked by firewalls.
 If you are not under this constraint, it is recommended to use the git + ssh address to avoid the username/password typing at each request.